kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 ### Livelock
 - Similar as deadlock, that multiple threads or processes are actively responding to each other to resolve conflict, but that prevents them from making progress, the program will never reach to an end.
 - Difference is those threads are actively trying to resolve the problem.
-#### How did it happen?
+#### How did it happen
 - Often caused by argorithms that are intended to detect and recover from deadlock.
-- If one or more processor thread takes action to resolve the deadlock
+- If one or more processor thread takes action to resolve the deadlock, then those threads can end up being overly polite and stuck in a livelock,
+#### How to fix
+- Ensure that only one process takes action, chosen by priority or some other mechanism like random selection.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIyNTk4MDYyNCw4MTY2OTY5NzUsLTM2Mj
+eyJoaXN0b3J5IjpbMTkxNzU1MTcxOCw4MTY2OTY5NzUsLTM2Mj
 k0NDg3LDE5NDYyMzI5OTEsLTE3NTkzMTQwNTgsLTE3Mzk4NjQz
 MDksLTEzNTU2OTYyNDEsOTE3NjQ4OTYxLDIwNjkyNzU0MTksMT
 E2NTExMDgxLDE1OTI5NDg2MTMsLTQyOTU2MTQ5NSw3MDk2OTY3